How Astrocyte works

 A mid-level overview of Astrocyte’s architecture — what happens when you call retain, recall, or reflect, and how the pieces fit together.

-The four operations
+The core operations

-┌─────────────────────────────────────────────────┐│ Your agent / app ││ (LangGraph, CrewAI, MCP, REST client, …) │└──────────────┬──────────────────────────────────┘ │ retain / recall / reflect / forget ▼┌─────────────────────────────────────────────────┐│ Astrocyte ││ ││ ┌──────────┐ ┌──────────┐ ┌───────────────┐ ││ │ Policy │ │ Pipeline │ │ Provider │ ││ │ layer │→ │ stages │→ │ adapters │ ││ └──────────┘ └──────────┘ └───────────────┘ │└──────────────────────────────┬──────────────────┘ │ ┌───────────────┼───────────────┐ ▼ ▼ ▼ pgvector Qdrant Neo4j (vector) (vector) (graph)| Operation | What it does |
+┌─────────────────────────────────────────────────┐│ Your agent / app ││ (LangGraph, CrewAI, MCP, REST client, …) │└──────────────┬──────────────────────────────────┘ │ retain / recall / reflect / forget / history / audit / compile ▼┌─────────────────────────────────────────────────┐│ Astrocyte ││ ││ ┌──────────┐ ┌──────────┐ ┌───────────────┐ ││ │ Policy │ │ Pipeline │ │ Provider │ ││ │ layer │→ │ stages │→ │ adapters │ ││ └──────────┘ └──────────┘ └───────────────┘ │└──────────────────────────────┬──────────────────┘ │ ┌───────────────┼───────────────┐ ▼ ▼ ▼ pgvector Neo4j Qdrant (vector) (graph, optional) (vector)| Operation | What it does |

 |---|---|

-| retain | Ingest text → extract facts → deduplicate → chunk → embed → store in a memory bank |
+| retain | Ingest text → route through Document or Conversation Engine → extract entities and facts → deduplicate → embed → store in a memory bank |

-| recall | Parse query → search vector + keyword + graph stores → rerank → return scored hits |
+| recall | Parse query → search vector + keyword + optional graph stores → RRF fusion → rerank → return scored hits; optional as_of for point-in-time queries |

 Memory banks